• Skip to primary navigation

 Jump to Recipe·Print Recipe

-These homemade red velvet cupcakes are made from scratch with whole food ingredients like cooked beets, cassava flour and eggs.
+These healthy red velvet cupcakes are made from scratch with whole food ingredients like cooked beets, cassava flour and eggs.
 They are completely gluten free, dairy free and paleo friendly - perfect for a healthy dessert.

 Honestly, red velvet has never been my favorite flavor.
 But these cupcakes?
 Oh, these cupcakes are GOOD.